Gab0/straintables/README.md

 This file may also be used as reference of the required packages on Linux systems.

-## Required Software
+## External Software

-Here is a list of software required/optional for straintables.<br>
+Here is a list of external software that are required or optional straintables' operation.<br>
 The executables should be available at your `$PATH`.

 ### Clustal Omega [required]